CleanroomMC/Website/docs/groovy-script/mods/soot/still_catalyst.md

 ## Editing Values

-- Return the amount of value that is removed from the catalyst.:
+- Return the amount of value that is removed from the catalyst:

     ```groovy:no-line-numbers
     mods.soot.still_catalyst.getAmount(IIngredient)